Most Common Vitamin Deficiencies: Types, Signs, & Treatments

 Introduction To Vitamins

-Vitamins are organic compounds that are necessary for our bodies to function correctly.
-There are 13 different vitamins that our bodies require, and each has a specific role to play.
-For example, vitamin D is essential for bone health, while vitamin C helps our bodies to absorb iron.
+Vitamins, being organic compounds, are essential for our bodies to function correctly.
+Moreover, our bodies require 13 different vitamins, with each playing a specific role in maintaining overall health and well-being.
+For example, vitamin D is essential for bone health, while vitamin C helps our bodies absorb iron.
 However, despite their importance, many of us do not get the recommended daily intake of vitamins through our diets, which can lead to vitamin deficiencies.

 Understanding Vitamins

 The two types of vitamins are fat-soluble and water-soluble.
-Vitamins A, D, E, and K are examples of fat-soluble vitamins that are stored in the body’s fatty tissues and can accumulate in hazardous amounts if taken in excess.
-Vitamins B and C are water-soluble and are not retained by the body and are therefore expelled in urine in excess.
+Specifically, vitamins A, D, E, and K are examples of fat-soluble vitamins that are stored in the body’s fatty tissues.
+Consequently, if taken in excess, they can accumulate in hazardous amounts, posing potential health risks.
+Vitamins B and C are water-soluble, are not retained by the body, and are therefore expelled in excess in urine.

 Types of Vitamin Deficiencies